What makes you feel successful?

 - A peaceful state of mind

-Yet there are numerous people who may have one or all of the above who do not feel truly successful.
-While these certainly are important aspects of success, the truth is that they are not what people are truly after.
-There seems to be something else that they are striving for.
+Yet there are numerous people who don’t feel successful, even if they have all of these.
+While these certainly are important aspects of success, the truth is that they’re not what people are truly after.
+There seems to be something else that they’re striving for.